-I still remember the first time I tried a stuffed artichoke at a fancy restaurant—I couldn’t stop eating them!
-The tender leaves paired with the crispy, buttery breadcrumb filling were unforgettable.
-For years, I thought this dish was too complex to make at home, but once I tried, I discovered just how simple it really is.
+I still remember the first time I tried a stuffed artichoke at a fancy restaurant.
+The tender leaves paired with the crisp, buttery breadcrumb filling were out-of-this-WORLD delicious.

 - Artichokes.
-Select 3-4 medium-sized artichokes, which is the equivalent of about 2 to 2 ½ pounds.
-You want all of them to be similar in size so they cook at the same rate.
+You want 3-4 medium artichokes, which is the equivalent of about 2 to 2 ½ pounds.
+Try to get them all as close to the same size as possible so they cook up at the same rate.

 - Lemon.
-You will need both the juice from lemon slices and the zest from the peel.
-Be sure to get the lemon zest before cutting into the fruit for the juice.
+The juice from the lemon prevents the leaves from browning, while the zest adds a lovely fresh bite to the filling.
+(Be sure to get the lemon zest before cutting into the fruit for the juice.)

 How to Make Italian Stuffed Artichokes

-- Bake in the oven.
-Arrange the stuffed artichokes in a large Dutch oven, pot, or baking dish.
-Fill the pot up with water until it reaches the level of the first leaves.
-Use either a lid or a sheet of aluminum foil to cover the artichokes.
-Bake in a preheated 375°F oven for 40-45 minutes, or until the breadcrumbs are golden brown and the artichokes are tender.
+Place the stuffed artichokes in a Dutch oven or baking dish.
+Pour water into the bottom just until it reaches the base of the leaves, then cover and bake at 375°F for 40–45 minutes, or until the breadcrumbs are golden and the artichokes are tender.

 Tap stars to rate!